Degenerative Myelopathy in Dogs | Is There Relief?

 For dogs prone to joint issues like degenerative myelopathy, setting your home up in an accessible way can make their lives much easier.

-• You can cover wooden or slippery floors with rugs, yoga mats, and other items that help grip.
+• Cover wooden or slippery floors with rugs, yoga mats, and other items that help grip.
 If your dog isn't slipping when they get up, their joints won't have to undergo a great deal of strain.

-• You can also give them booties while they're in the house, and this improves grip on all surfaces.
+• Give them booties while they're in the house — this improves grip on all surfaces.

-• Set up ramps to commonly used areas like couches or beds to prevent them from jumping and putting undue stress on joints, and reducing the likelihood of injuries.
+• Set up ramps to commonly used areas like couches or beds to prevent jumping and reduce the likelihood of injuries.

 Conclusion